petyapetrov31337/gostcoin/README.md

 License
 -------

-GOSTCoin Core is released under the terms of the MIT license.
+SPbCoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.